TechBridgeWorld/BrailleWritingTutor/README.md

 14. N/A

 15. Yes, the emulator generates log files.
+The configuration of logging is defined by <tt>/source/JettyServer/src/resources/logback.xml</tt>.
+Loggers are exposed to java server through <tt>/source/JettyServer/src/edu/cmu/logger/EmulatorLogger.java</tt>

 16. Wherever the emulator runs, a folder called <tt>BWT_LOGS</tt> is created at the top level, and contains the logs.